AsgharKazmi2005/8-puzzle-solver/README.md

 ```

 Now you should be able to both play the game as a user or click the A* Solve button to see A* solve the puzzle.

+If for any reason you are not able to run the project, please email me and Denis.